top of page

 Empirically Observed Causes

-• Abnormal collagen synthesis leading to weak periodontal and mucosal structures
+• Abnormal collagen synthesis leading to weak periodontal (gum and supporting tissue) and mucosal structures

 • Craniofacial growth abnormalities contributing to high palate and crowded teeth

-• TMJ joint hypermobility causing frequent subluxation or dislocation
+• TMJ joint hypermobility causing frequent subluxation (partial dislocation) or dislocation

 • Delayed or impaired healing following dental procedures